DETAILED ACTION

 Moving from top to bottom in Figure 14, the bottom electrode 116 could be considered as the first electrode plate, high-k dielectric layer 114 as the first capacitor dielectric, top electrode 110 as the second electrode plate, high-k dielectric 108 as the second capacitor dielectric and the bottom electrode 104 as the third electrode plate.

-a first electrode plate, the first electrode plate having a lateral width between a first end a second end (see e.g., bottom electrode 116 has a lateral width between a first end and a second end, Column 8, Lines 52-67, Figure 14);
+a first electrode plate, the first electrode plate having a lateral width between a first end and second end (see e.g., bottom electrode 116 has a lateral width between a first end and a second end, Column 8, Lines 52-67, Figure 14);

 a first capacitor dielectric on the first electrode plate, the first capacitor dielectric comprising a high-k dielectric material, wherein the first capacitor dielectric has a lateral width between a first end and a second end (see e.g., high-k dielectric layer 114 has a lateral width between a first end and a second end, Column 8, Lines 52-67, Figure 14);, the first end of the capacitor dielectric in vertical alignment with the first end of the first electrode plate, and the second end of the capacitor dielectric in vertical alignment with the second end of the first electrode plate (see e.g., as shown in modified Figure 14 the first end of the high-k dielectric layer 114 is in vertical alignment with the first end of the bottom electrode 116, and the second end of the high-k dielectric layer 114 is in vertical alignment with the second end of the bottom electrode 116)

-a second electrode plate on the first capacitor dielectric, the second electrode plate having a portion over and parallel with the first electrode plate, and the second electrode plate having a lateral width between a first end second end, (see e.g., top electrode 110, having a lateral width between a first end and a second end, having a portion on top and parallel with the bottom electrode 116, Column 8, Lines 52-67, Figure 14), wherein the second electrode has a bottommost surface above an uppermost surface of the first capacitor dielectric ( see e.g., top electrode 110 has a bottommost surface above the uppermost surface of the high-k dielectric layer 114 as shown in the modified Figure 14, Column 8, Lines 52-67, Figure 14);
+a second electrode plate on the first capacitor dielectric, the second electrode plate having a first portion over and parallel with the first electrode plate, and the second electrode plate having a lateral width between a first end and a second end, (see e.g., top electrode 110, having a lateral width between a first end and a second end, having a portion on top and parallel with the bottom electrode 116, Column 8, Lines 52-67, Figure 14), wherein the second electrode has a bottommost surface above an uppermost surface of the first capacitor dielectric ( see e.g., top electrode 110 has a bottommost surface above the uppermost surface of the high-k dielectric layer 114 as shown in the modified Figure 14, Column 8, Lines 52-67, Figure 14); and

 a second capacitor dielectric on the second electrode plate, the second capacitor dielectric comprising the high-k dielectric material (see e.g., high-k dielectric layer 108 on the top electrode 110, Column 8, Lines 52-67, Figure 14), wherein the second capacitor dielectric has a lateral width between a first end and a second end, (see e.g., the high-k dielectric layer 108 has a lateral width between a first end and a second end, Column 8, Lines 52-67, Figure 14), the first end of the second capacitor dielectric in vertical alignment with the first end of the second electrode plate, and the and the second end of the second capacitor dielectric in vertical alignment with the second end of the second electrode plate (see e.g., as shown in modified Figure 14 the first end of the high-k dielectric layer 108 is in vertical alignment with the first end of the top electrode 110, and the second end of the high-k dielectric layer 108 is in vertical alignment with the second end of the top electrode 110), wherein the second capacitor dielectric has a bottommost surface above an uppermost surface of the second electrode plate (see e.g., high-k dielectric layer 108 has a bottommost surface above the uppermost surface of the top electrode 110 as shown in the modified Figure 14);